 - Service providers acting as processors based in the United Kingdom who provide IT and system administration services.

-- Professional advisers including lawyers, bankers, auditors and insurers based in the United Kingdom.
+- Professional advisers including lawyers, bankers, accountants, auditors and insurers based in the United Kingdom.

 - HM Revenue & Customers, regulators and other authorities based in the United Kingdom who require reporting of processing activities in certain circumstances.